 Identifying Deep Topics with the “Search Analytics” Tool

 This tool is also excellent for identifying content on your site that can offer clues to deeper topics for further, more “niche” content creation.
-This tactic was used to identify the need for building individual pages for each month of the year stemming from a landing page offering Costa Rica family vacation itineraries on a travel agency client’s website.
+This tactic was used to identify the need for building deeper “spoke” pages, under a parent “hub” page, on a travel agency client’s website.
 We discovered that a lot of user queries involved the word “adventure,” so we realized that we needed a dedicated page for a suggested family adventure itinerary.
 Metrics are blurred for confidentiality.

 For a more detailed guide, read this article about re-optimizing your site using Google’s “Search Analytics” tool.